invest-composer/composer-trade-mcp/README.md

 4. Click "Install"
     - You can choose to add your [API Key](https://github.com/invest-composer/composer-trade-mcp?tab=readme-ov-file#getting-your-api-key) here for more advanced features but it's not necessary for backtesting.
 1. That's it.
 Your MCP client can now interact with Composer!
-Try asking Claude something like, "_Create and backtest a basic 60-40 strategy._"
+Try asking Claude something like, "_Backtest a basic 60-40 strategy._"

 ## Manual install
 If the approach above did not work or your AI client doesn't support DXT, you can try the following: